 "What is the noise now?
 What is the wind doing"

-Nothing again nothing.
-(The Waste Land: 111 - 20)
+Nothing again nothing. ("The Waste Land" 111 - 20)

-According to Hilligoss (ibid), the primary function of fragmentation is to send the reader an active, personal quest for meaning, both in the poem itself and in the world it portrays.
+According to Hilligoss, the primary function of fragmentation in poetry is to send the reader an active, personal quest for meaning, both in the poem itself and in the world it portrays.
 This process can be difficult, as Eliot subtly implies in the poem's famous opening lines.

-26. April is the cruelest month, breeding
+26).
+April is the cruelest month, breeding

 Lilacs out of dead land, mixing

 Memory and desire, stirring

 Dull roots with spring rain.

 Winter kept us warm, covering

 Earth in forgetful snow, feeding

-A little life with dried tubers.
-(The Waste Land: 1-7)
+A little life with dried tubers. ("The Waste Land" 1-7)

-Ironically this passage associates April - a springtime month, a time of regeneration and renewal- with cruelty.
+Ironically this passage associates April, a springtime month, a time of regeneration and renewal- with cruelty.
 The alleged cruelty of April is the same as Eliot's cruelty in constructing an enigmatic poem from the fragments of his culture.
-The Waste Land concludes with a message of hope, delivered by the voice of the thunder.
-What the thunder says is simply a fragment: DA, which is interpreted to mean three things: datta, (to give alms) dayadhvan (to have compassion), and damyata (to practice self control), (cf. Abrams, 1979: 283).
+"The Waste Land" concludes with a message of hope, delivered by the voice of the thunder.
+What the thunder says is simply a fragment: DA, which is interpreted to mean three things: datta, (to give alms) dayadhvan (to have compassion), and damyata (to practice self control), (Abrams 1979: 283).
 To quote Hilligoss on this matter: "Just as the natural cycle of the reasons described in the above opening lines does not end with wintry death, even fragments - fragmented words, people or cultures - can be given new life, a rebirth into something whole" (ibid).

-Sentence fragments are acceptable in current poetic language, typically unacceptable in most genres of English prose.
-Sentence fragments thus mark one of the grammatically identifiable differences between poetic and non-poetic language, (cf. Katz, 1997).
 Eliot's poems employ fragments in an imagist manner, simply juxtaposing phrases and requiring the reader to discover the relationship among those fragments.
-Fragments are also often used to set a scene as in the first section of "Preludes" whenever Eliot uses NP fragments in the third, fourth and final lines, (cf, ibid):
+Fragments are also often used to set a scene as in the first section of "Preludes" where Eliot uses NP fragments in the third, fourth and final lines (Katz 1997):

-27. The winter evening settles down
+27).
+The winter evening settles down

 With smell of steats in passgeways

-Six o'cloct.
+Six o'clock.